-- employer contribution rates set at 16.48% of pensionable pay (including a 0.08% employer administration charge (currently 14.1%) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
-The rate of real earnings growth is assumed to be 2.75%.
-The assumed nominal rate of return is 5.06%
+- employer contribution rates set at 23.68% of pensionable pay (including a 0.08% employer administration charge) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million giving a notional past service deficit of £22,000 million - the SCAPE rate, set by HMT, is used to determine the notional investment return.
+The current SCAPE rate is 2.4% above the rate of CPI.
+The assumed real rate of return is 2.4% in excess of prices and 2% in excess of earnings.
+The rate of real earnings growth is assumed to be 2.2%.
+The assumed nominal rate of return including earnings growth is 4.45%.